scmuncy-personalized/ai-skills/ai-skills/README.md

 A personal collection of [Claude skills](https://docs.claude.com/en/docs/agents-and-tools/agent-skills) — reusable instruction sets that teach Claude a repeatable workflow.
-These are generalized versions of skills I built for my own daily use in wealth management operations and personal life, rewritten for anyone to use.
+These are generalized versions of skills I built for my own daily use and personal life, rewritten for anyone to use.
 No personal or proprietary data is included.

 ## The skills